Rovibrational energy levels of H$_2$O by quantum computing: Error rates of

 \section{Error rates of \Reimei{}}

 In Table~\ref{Table2}, we show the error rates of \Reimei{} at the time of the simulations presented in the paper.
 The dominant error is the two-qubit gate error, which is of the order of $10^{-3}$ for all simulations.
-For a more detailed discussion of the error characterization of Quantinuum's quantum computers, see \cite{QuantinuumReimei2025} and \cite{Moses2023_PRX}.
+For a more detailed discussion of the error characterization of Quantinuum's quantum computers, see Refs.~\onlinecite{QuantinuumReimei2025,Moses2023_PRX}.